lailyn/lailyn/README.md

 - 👋 Hi, I’m @lailyn
 - 👀 I’m interested in data, mobile and web programming
 - 🌱 I’m currently learning React Native
-- 📫 How to reach me @lailynelfuadi | lailynfuad@gmail.com
+- 📫 Reach me @lailynelfuadi | lailynfuad@gmail.com

 <!---
 lailyn/lailyn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.